ekowbaah/site/content/posts/compare-two-js-objects.md

 +++
 author = "Ekow Baah-Nyarkoh"
-title = "How to Compare 2 objects in JavaScript  🥷" date = "2022-09-26"
+title = "How to compare 2 objects in JavaScript  🥷" date = "2022-09-26"
 description = "Best way to compare two javascript objects" tags = [